OfficeDev/office-js-docs-pr/docs/outlook/mobile-signature.md

 The following sections walk you through how to develop an event-based add-in for Outlook mobile that automatically adds a signature to new messages being composed.
 If you want to learn how to implement an event-based add-in for Outlook desktop clients, see [Configure your Outlook add-in for event-based activation](autolaunch.md).

 > [!NOTE]
 > Outlook on Android and on iOS only support up to Mailbox requirement set 1.5.
-However, to support the event-based activation feature, some APIs from later requirement sets have been enabled for mobile clients.
-For more information, see [Additional supported APIs](#additional-supported-apis).
+However, to support the event-based activation feature, some APIs from later requirement sets have been enabled on mobile clients.
+For more information on this exception, see [Additional supported APIs](#additional-supported-apis).

 ## Supported clients